doomnonius/keyforging/README.md

 <h3>Planned features / Current Goals:<h3>
 <ul>
- <li>Get hazardous and assault working - should be easy</li>
  <li>Implement the check step, and make it obvious opponent is in check (have an idea that involves using self.highlight)</li>
- <li>I need a destroy function for handling ward and invulnerable -> or make changes to updateHealth.</li>
  <li><s>Interacting with the state dictionaries.</s> - in progress</li>
- <li>game.pending() needs updates - including handling cards with upgrades attached and handling card.reveal</li>
+ <li>game.pending() needs updates - including handling cards with upgrades attached and handling card.reveal - everytime a function tries to ref pendingReloc, it needs to check if pendingReloc contains something - if it does, then this is a nested destroy, and secondary needs to be used instead - I think this shouldn't matter for play effects</li>
  <li>card.reveal should be being changed constantly as cards move around, ie you can see your cards in opp's archives, but not theirs</li>
- <li>game.pending should be able to handle things going into archives</li>
+ <li>game.pending should be able to handle things going into archives (because of card.reset())</li>
  <li>Code not yet implemented to only display valid options for items, instead of all. - in progress</li>
  <li>Actions say they don't work, but kind of do?
 I think it calls the function but hits an error in the function. - in progess</li>
  <li>The game usually doesn't currently tell you if an attempt to play a card failed, or why it failed. - in progress</li>